Quick Answer

 When Selenium Is the Right Choice

-- You need complete control.
-Custom JavaScript execution, direct DOM manipulation, complex waits, low-level browser APIs — code gives you access to everything.
+- You need complete control — custom JavaScript execution, direct DOM manipulation, complex waits, low-level browser APIs

-- You already have a mature, stable suite.
-If your Selenium tests rarely break and your team maintains them efficiently, the migration cost may not be worth it.
+- You already have a mature, stable suite — if your Selenium tests rarely break and your team maintains them efficiently, migration cost may not be worth it

-- You're testing non-web platforms.
-Selenium + Appium covers mobile.
-Some teams use it for desktop automation too.
+- You're testing non-web platforms — Selenium + Appium covers mobile and some desktop automation

-- You have a strong automation team that enjoys the work.
-Some teams have built robust frameworks around Selenium and maintain them well.
-If it's working, it's working.
+- You have a strong automation team that enjoys the work — some teams have built robust frameworks and maintain them well

 When AI-Powered Testing Is the Better Bet

-- You don't have (or can't hire) a dedicated automation engineer.
-This is the single biggest reason teams switch.
-No-code means your existing team can write tests now.
+- No dedicated automation engineer — the single biggest reason teams switch; no-code means existing QA, developers, or PMs can write tests today

-- Maintenance is eating your sprint.
-If you're spending hours every sprint fixing broken selectors and stabilizing flaky tests, self-healing eliminates that entire category of work.
+- Maintenance is eating your sprint — self-healing eliminates the entire category of broken-selector work

-- Non-engineers need to write or understand tests.
-Product managers, manual QA, business analysts — they can read and write plain English tests.
+- Non-engineers need to write or read tests — product managers, manual QA, business analysts

-- You're starting from scratch.
-No existing suite, no existing framework.
-AI-powered tools get you to meaningful coverage in days, not months.
+- Starting from scratch — AI-powered tools get you to meaningful coverage in days, not months

-- Cross-browser testing is a pain point.
-Parallel execution across Chrome, Firefox, Safari, and Edge is built in.
-No Grid to set up, no browser binaries to manage.
+- Cross-browser testing is a pain point — parallel execution across Chrome, Firefox, Safari, and Edge is included

 How to Migrate From Selenium

 - Start with new tests.
 Don't migrate anything yet.
-Just write your next batch of tests in the AI tool.
+Write your next batch of tests in the AI tool.
 See how it feels.

 - Migrate the most painful tests first.
 Which Selenium tests break the most?
-Which ones take the most maintenance?
-Move those over.
-That's where you'll see the biggest immediate win.
+Those are your best candidates for migration.

 - Run both suites in parallel.
-Keep your Selenium tests running while you build coverage in the new tool.
-You don't have to rip anything out.
+Keep Selenium running while you build coverage in the new tool.
+Compare failure rates over 2–4 sprints.

 - Phase out gradually.
-As the AI suite covers the same scenarios (and more), retire the corresponding Selenium tests.
+As the AI suite covers the same scenarios, retire the corresponding Selenium tests one by one.

 Most mid-size teams (50–200 tests) complete the migration in 2–6 weeks.
-The first week usually makes the value obvious.
+The first sprint usually makes the value clear.

 Key Takeaways